Hannah Brown Returns To ‘The Bachelorette’ Mansion To Meet Her ‘Dancing With The Stars’ Partner

 Meanwhile, Hannah’s former fiance Jed has revealed that he wishes her “all the best” as she focuses on her new journey, as previously shared by The Inquisitr.

 Still, Hannah shouldn’t count on Jed’s vote on the viewer-supported dancing show.
-The country singer told Us he has no plans to watch Hannah compete for the mirrorball trophy on Dancing with the Stars.
+The country singer told Us Weekly that he has no plans to watch Hannah compete for the mirrorball trophy on Dancing with the Stars.

 “To be honest, I never watch that show anyway.
 I don’t really watch TV,” Wyatt said.
 “I never really watch much TV — just Animal Planet, I love Animal Planet.”